 The goal of ADA Compliance is to create a website with a set of standards that, for instance, a person with epilepsy can use the website without risk of seizure (ie: no flickering graphics).
 Or, a vision-impaired person using a screen reader can secure transportation to a doctor appointment or access online banking (ie: color contrast of 4.5:1).

 Are All Pixelvine Websites ADA Compliant?

 While we use the latest technology and best website design practices, only clients that request ADA Compliance will receive an ADA Compliant website.
 Our standard websites do not go through the battery of validation tools.
-If you would like us to review your website’s ADA Compliance or quote a redesign, please Contact Us.
+However, if you opt into one of our SEO PRO Packages, your website will be built and maintained for ADA Compliance.
+If you would like us to review your website’s ADA Compliance or quote a redesign of your existing website, please Contact Us.